grantjenks/python-sortedcontainers/docs/introduction.rst

 Removing elements from a SortedList is done with :ref:`discard
 <SortedList.discard>`, :ref:`remove <SortedList.remove>`, :ref:`__delitem__
 <SortedList.__delitem__>`, or :ref:`pop <SortedList.pop>`.
 These functions work
-identically to their list counterpart.
+identically to their list counterparts.

     >>> l[:] = range(10)
     >>> del l[-9:-3:3]